-Begin cleaning as soon as signs of illness pop up and daily until symptoms disappear.
+Begin cleaning and surface disinfecting in your home as soon as signs of illness pop up, and daily until symptoms disappear.

 When someone in your home is sick, you can expect many facets of your daily routine to undergo some changes, including how you clean your house.

 No matter how much you love someone, chances are, you don't want to share their cold or flu virus or any other infectious diseases, for that matter.

 Living with and caring for a sick child or partner means knowing how not to get sick yourself.

 It's all about risk mitigation.
 You can't eliminate the risk entirely, but you can minimize it.
 When you do that, you're stacking the odds in your favor - of not getting sick, that is.

 When anyone in your home is exhibiting the telltale signs of a cold, flu, or any contagious illness, priority number one is to prevent the disease from spreading to others in the home.

 Without timely action on your part, if left unchecked, viral transmission can ricochet through your home at breakneck speed.

 One recent study found that family members of people who had the flu and eventually got sick began showing symptoms within a mere 2.9 days of the first household diagnosis.